Lakemba

 Lakemba has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified 23 projects likely affecting the region.
-Notable initiatives include the Lakemba Station Sydney Metro Upgrade, Lakemba Transport Oriented Development (TOD) Masterplan, mixed-use developments at 677 & 687 Canterbury Road Belmore, and 754-774 Canterbury Road Belmore.
-The following list details projects likely most relevant.
+The area's performance is significantly influenced by changes to local infrastructure projects.
+AreaSearch has identified a total of 23 projects likely to impact the area.
+Notable projects include Lakemba Station Sydney Metro Upgrade, Lakemba Transport Oriented Development Masterplan, Mixed Use Development at 677 & 687 Canterbury Road Belmore, and development at 754-774 Canterbury Road Belmore.
+The following list details those most relevant:.

 Professional plan users can use the search below to filter and access additional projects.